tmtxt/tmtxt.github.com/_drafts/2020-04-05-scaling-the-system-at-ar-part-4.md

   - Again, this is similar to the mistake that many people make when they start applying Microservice design.
 - You should design it with **Failure** in mind.
-One of the main advantage Message Queue is that it helps to ensure the success of the message processing even in case of failure.
+One of the main advantage Message Queue is that it helps ensure the success of the message even in case of failure.
 In a high-scalable system, everything can fail, from the database, network to the third party services, or even the hardware itself. **Designing for failure** means that your message must be retry-able and produce correct result no matter how many times you run it and when you run it.
-- Eventual consistency is a concern. **Retry-able** also means that you data may be inconsistent at some of point of time (in case of error) but if you design it correctly, the data will be eventually consistent.
+- Eventual consistency is also a concern. **Retry-able** also means that your data may be inconsistent at some of point of time (in case of error) but if you design it correctly, the data will eventually be consistent.
 You need to be prepared for this.
 The simplest technique is just to track the progress somewhere and display the progress for the user so they know that the data is still being processed.
+- Because of Eventual consistency, you should use a good database to reduce the difficulty.
+  Try to apply a
-- Because of Eventual consistency, try to use a good database to reduce the difficulty, try to use a database system that satisfies [ACID](https://en.wikipedia.org/wiki/ACID) and stay away from the ones that don't (i.e those NoSQL databases).
+  database system that satisfies [ACID](https://en.wikipedia.org/wiki/ACID) and stay away from the ones that don't (i.e those NoSQL databases).
 We used to have this pain.
-- You will soon ended up with creating several different workers.
+- You will soon end up with creating several different workers.
 Before starting the second one, you need to step back and define your standard for the Core library to create a new worker and for logging and debugging.
 Otherwise, you will soon get lost in all those async flows.
-For us, we had to apply a standard logging for all the workers written in all different languages by organize all the log entries in **ElasticSearch** and use **Kibana** to search for the logs that we want
+For us, we had to apply a standard logging for all the workers written in all different languages by organizing all the log entries in **ElasticSearch** and use **Kibana** to search for the log entries that we want

 ![Logs](/files/2020-03-15-message-queue/logs.png)